Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Crossover-SGD

 \section{Crossover-SGD}

-Our analysis of gossip methods in the large mini-batch problem conditions with fixed number of worker nodes (explained later in Section 4.2) shows that as the number of mini-batch increases, gossip-based methods actually show higher validation accuracy than AllReduce-SGD.
+Our analysis of gossip methods in the large mini-batch problem conditions with fixed number of worker nodes (explained later in Section 4.2) shows that as the number of mini-batch increases, gossip-based methods show higher validation accuracy than AllReduce-SGD.
 Thus, increasing the speed of parameter propagation of gossip-based SGD becomes a crucial point to utilize the high accuracy of gossip-based SGD when a large mini-batch problem occurs.
-Crossover-SGD is a novel gossip communication method that utilizes (i) overlapped segment-wise communication and (ii) load-balancing random network topology with the following features.
+Crossover-SGD is a novel gossip communication method that utilizes (i) overlapped segment-wise communication and (ii) random network topology with the following features.

-\begin{itemize} \item \textbf{Overlapped segment-wise communication} : In COMBO \cite{hu2019decentralized}, segment-wise communication is helpful in utilizing the limited network bandwidth of the federated learning environment.
+\begin{itemize} \item \textbf{Overlapped segment-wise communication} : In COMBO \cite{hu2019decentralized}, segment-wise communication is helpful in utilizing the limited network bandwidth.
 In addition, in GossipGraD \cite{daily2018gossipgrad}, layer-wise gossip can be utilized for the fast propagation of weight parameters.
-By analyzing these two approaches, we conclude that segment-wise communication can more quickly propagate the weight parameter to other worker nodes as well as use network bandwidth efficiently.
+By analyzing these two approaches, we conclude that segment-wise communication can more quickly propagate the weight parameter in the distributed deep learning environment and efficiently use network bandwidth resources in the local area network.

-\item \textbf{Load balanced random network toplogy} : In GossipGraD \cite{daily2018gossipgrad}, the network topology is changed at every $log_2(the\,number\,of\,worker\,nodes)$ step for direct diffusion of the weight parameter.
+\item \textbf{Random network topology with fair peer selection} : In GossipGraD \cite{daily2018gossipgrad}, the network topology is changed at every $log_2(the\,number\,of\,worker\,nodes)$ step for direct diffusion of the weight parameter.
 Inspired by this approach, we utilize random network topology for our communication methods.
-However, random network topology does not fit well in distributed deep learning owing to the possibility of unbalanced communication among nodes.
-Thus, we propose a novel random network topology that avoids unbalanced network overhead.
+However, random network topology does not fit well in distributed deep learning owing to the possibility of skewed communication among nodes.
+Thus, we propose a novel random network topology that avoids skewed peer selection among nodes.

 \end{itemize}